AslauAlexandru/Week-3-Headstarter-Accelerator-Project-3-Brain-Tumor-Classification-with-Neural-Networks/README.md

 - **Custom CNN**
 - **you can use other Deep Learning models like**: **ResNet50**, **various customs CNNs**, **EfficientNet**, **MobileNet**, **VGG19** and so on.

+In the Google Colab notebooks you don't see this completely:

 ## Resources

 - [**Kaggle Dataset**](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)